Skip to main content

 Richard Proffitt

 The work transformed the interior spaces of the UCC Department of Music premises at St. Vincent’s Church into an uncanny, atmospherically immersive environment.
-May the moon rise and the sun existed as a place where the alternative spiritualities of counter-culture and sub-culture can develop and thrive.
+May the moon rise and the sun set existed as a place where the alternative spiritualities of counter-culture and sub-culture can develop and thrive.

 Richard Proffitt’s previous exhibitions include TULCA 2017, Galway; Kevin Kavanagh Gallery, Dublin; Dada Post, Berlin; Galway International Arts Festival 2017; Sirius Arts Centre, Cobh; Castlefield Gallery, Manchester; and Dublin City Gallery The Hugh Lane.

-Curated by Chris Clarke and produced by the Glucksman, this new visual arts project has been funded by a project award by the Arts Council of Ireland, and created for the Cork Midsummer Festival.
+Curated by Chris Clarke and produced by the Glucksman, this new visual arts project was funded by a project award by the Arts Council of Ireland, and created for the Cork Midsummer Festival.
 It was open to the public in the UCC Department of Music, from 14 - 23 June 2019.